redhat-developer/vscode-openshift-tools/doc/wild-west-demo-app-walkthrough.md

 object is a way of exposing a `Deployment` to the Kubernetes internal network.
 A [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)
 manages running an application and can horizontally scale the application.
-Please refer to the linked documentation for more acurate technical descriptions of these concepts.
+Please refer to the linked documentation for more accurate technical descriptions of these concepts.
 In our case, the name of the `Service` object is the same as the name of the `Deployment`, and we can find the name of the `Deployment` in the "Application Explorer" section in the OpenShift sidebar.